Feeling Beat Up After Your Workout? Here’s What to Eat to Reduce Inflammation

 If your workouts are leaving you in pain, the problem may be inflammation.
-Try adjusting your diet and eating more of these superfoods.
+Try revamping your diet with this advice.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy